Skip to main content

 Table of Contents

-Agent modules are compiled payloads that agents load and execute at runtime.
-Unlike server modules (Python, teamserver-side), agent modules run inside agents on targets.
+Agent modules are compiled payloads that agents load and execute at runtime on target hosts.
+Unlike tool plugins (server-side Python), agent modules run inside the agent process on targets.

-Not to be confused with server modules.
-Server modules are Python plugins on the teamserver.
-Agent modules are compiled binaries loaded into agents.
-See the Extension Points for the full taxonomy.
+Not to be confused with tool plugins.
+Tool plugins (agentless modules) are Python classes running on the teamserver that connect to remote services directly.
+Agent modules are binary payloads loaded into C2 agents.
+See Extension Points for the full taxonomy.

 #